Josef Grünwidl: Priesthood

+Archbishop of Vienna

 The press reported on 15 October 2025 that the Holy See had confidentially communicated his appointment as the new archbishop of Vienna to the Government of Austria as required by Article IV. § 2 of the Concordat of 1933, in order to identify any objections of a political nature.
-On 17 October 2025, having received objection from the government, Pope Leo XIV appointed him archbishop of Vienna.
-Grünwidl had several times said he did not want the position.
-He blamed the delay in filling the position on his own hesitation, which he had now fully overcome.

-His episcopal ordination is scheduled for 24 January 2026 and Christoph Schönborn will preside as episcopal principal consecrator.
-Grünwidl will remain apostolic administrator of the archdiocese until then.
+On 17 October 2025, having received no objection from the government, the appointment by Pope Leo XIV was officially announced.
+Grünwidl had several times declined the position.
+He explained that the delay in filling the position was due to his own hesitation.
+His episcopal ordination took place on 24 January 2026, with Christoph Schönborn presiding as episcopal principal consecrator.
+Grünwidl remained apostolic administrator of the archdiocese until then.

+Viewpoints

+He once belonged to a reform advocacy group called the Priests' Initiative which supported disobedience against Pope Benedict XVI.
+He eventually left the group because he did not support disobedience against Pope Francis, instead preferring critical obedience.

-At the press conference announcing his appointment he said: "I have firmly resolved that as archbishop I will not be absorbed in management and administrative tasks, but will remain a pastor."
-Anticipating his leadership of the Archdiocese, Der Standard described him as "progressive", noting that he has voiced support for ending clerical celibacy and said that there is an "urgent need for clarification" of the role of women in the Church.
-In his first nine months as apostolic administrator, he named three women to leadership roles in the Archdiocese.
-He once belonged to a reform advocacy group called the Priests' Initiative, but left when the organization proposed disobedience as a tactic.
+At the press conference announcing his appointment, he said: "I have firmly resolved that as archbishop I will not be absorbed in management and administrative tasks, but will remain a pastor."
+Anticipating his leadership of the Archdiocese, Der Standard described him as "progressive," noting that he has voiced support for ending clerical celibacy.